microsoft/ELL-PiDataCenter/PiDataCenter/readme.md

 * `lock.py ipaddress` to lock a machine listed as free on the website.
 * `unlock.py ipaddress` to unlock the machine when you are finished.

-This is handy if you want to login using SSH and do long running work on a given machine, perhaps you need to install some new stuff and so on.
+Manual locking is handy if you want to login using SSH and do long running work on a given machine, perhaps you need to install some new stuff and so on.

 But if you want to automate a short job you can import `picluster.py` into your app and do the following: